Obi Wan: That boy is our last hope.

 - In the 11th Doctor's second series, Doctor River Song was confirmed to be part-Time Lord.

-- Taken Up to Eleven in Doctor Who 50th AS "The Day of the Doctor" when its revealed that Gallifrey didn't blow up after all, and there are billions of Time Lords the Doctor and his past incarnations simply moved to another dimension
+- Taken Up to Eleven in Doctor Who 50th AS "The Day of the Doctor" when its revealed that Gallifrey didn't blow up after all.
+The Doctor and his past/future incarnations simply moved it to another dimension, with all the Time Lords still on it.

 - In the Stargate Verse, the original movie mentioned that Ra's race was dying, leading many to believe he was the Last of His Kind.
 In the series, this is apparently ignored: the Goa'uld are numerous, and are the dominant galactic power.
 This was partially reconciled with the movie later on, when it was established that the Goa'uld were indeed dying out at that time, desperately looking for a host species (which they found in the Tau'ri.)
 The nature of Ra's species was also changed (from The Greys to snake-like symbiotes), among the many retcons in the transition from the movie to the TV franchise.